 As opposed to a restriction, an affirmative obligation requires you to take some action.
 The primary obligation is to pay your HOA dues and assessments.
 You may also have to:

-The first thing you must know about RCs is that a buyer might remove them by paying the seller.
+Importantly, a buyer can sometimes remove restrictive covenants by paying the seller.
 Sellers must report such payments as capital gains.
 However, many HOAs do not permit any deviations from their RCs.

 Enforcement comforts potential investors because it gives teeth to the community RCs.
 This helps to ensure that property owners will maintain the appearance of the community and thus protect property values.